Admission to this course is restricted to MA students in Philosophy 60 EC, specialisation Philosophical Perspectives on Politics and the Economy.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-The full reading list will be made available at the beginning of the course.
-This year's reading list will include selections from the following books, among others:
+This year’s reading list will be made available at the beginning of the course.
+Previous lists included works such as:

 Rousseau, Jean-Jacques.
 2012.
 The Major Political Writings of Jean-Jacques Rousseau.
 Trans.
 John T. Scott.
 Chicago: Chicago University Press.